Insurance Body Shop Locators vs Independent Directories: Which Should You Trust?

 Can my insurance company force me to use their shop?

 No. In all 50 states, policyholders have the right to choose their repair shop.
-Insurers can recommend network shops, but they cannot require one specific shop.
+Insurers can recommend network shops, but they can't require a specific one.

 What is a DRP?

-DRP means Direct Repair Program.
-It is an agreement between an insurer and a repair facility on pricing, process, documentation, and performance expectations.
+DRP stands for Direct Repair Program — an agreement between an insurer and a repair facility covering pricing, process, documentation, and performance expectations.

 Are DRP shops lower quality?

 Not always.
-Many DRP shops produce high-quality repairs.
-The key issue is not that all DRP shops are bad.
-The key issue is that DRP incentives can create cost and speed pressure.
+Many do excellent work.
+The key issue isn't that all DRP shops are bad — it's that DRP incentives can create cost and speed pressure.
 Quality should be checked shop by shop.

 Will my insurance pay if I choose my own shop?

 Yes, for covered damage under your policy terms.
-A non-DRP choice can involve extra estimate review and may move slower, but choosing your own shop does not remove coverage.
+A non-DRP choice can involve extra estimate review and may move a bit slower, but choosing your own shop doesn't remove coverage.

 How do I find independent body shops?

 Use an independent body shop directory and broad local platforms.
-Good starting points include AutoBodyShopNear.com, Google Maps, and Yelp.
-Then call shops directly to confirm capabilities and timelines.
+AutoBodyShopNear.com, Google Maps, and Yelp are solid starting points.
+Call shops directly to confirm capabilities and timelines.

 What is anti-steering?

-Anti-steering refers to rules that limit unfair pressure to push claimants into specific repair shops.
-State laws differ, but the purpose is to protect consumer shop choice.
+Anti-steering refers to rules that limit unfair pressure pushing claimants into specific repair shops.
+State laws differ, but the purpose is to protect your right to choose.

 Key Takeaways: Insurance Preferred Body Shop vs Independent

 After an accident, both insurer locators and independent directories can help.
-The right choice depends on the repair and owner priorities.
+The right choice depends on the repair and your priorities.

 Insurance company locators are built for program efficiency.
-They can reduce friction and speed claim handling, but they show a limited set of DRP shops.
+They can reduce friction and speed claim handling — but they only show DRP shops.

-Independent directories provide broader visibility and stronger consumer control.
-They can be better for owners who want to compare specialists, parts policies, and repair standards in detail.
+Independent directories give you broader visibility and stronger control.
+They're often better for owners who want to compare specialists, parts policies, and repair standards before committing.

-The most important fact is legal and practical.
-Every policyholder in all 50 states has the right to choose their own body shop.
+The most important fact: every policyholder in all 50 states has the right to choose their own body shop.
 Insurer suggestions are optional.

-For many drivers, a hybrid approach is best.
+For many drivers, a hybrid approach works best.
 Use insurer tools to understand claim workflow, then use independent search to verify quality and fit before authorizing repairs.

 Published on AutoBodyShopNear.com.
 Information is current as of May 2026.